Macbucheron1/Devops-Template/user_api/README.md

 ## API documentation

-We have create an Api documentation using swagger.
+We have create an Api documentation using [Swagger](https://swagger.io/).
 You can access it by going to the following link: [API documentation](http://localhost:3000/api-docs/)

 ## Testing